project-akri/akri-docs/proposals/job-brokers.md

 parallelism in the Controller would be redundant work, as these fields are already built into [Kubernetes Jobs](https://kubernetes.io/docs/concepts/workloads/controllers/job/).
-A [Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/) is a higher level Kubernetes object that creates one or more (by increasing the `parallism` value) identical Pods and will retry until a set number of them successfully terminate (`completions`) or a maximum number (`backoffLimit`) fail.
+A [Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/) is a higher level Kubernetes object that creates one or more (by increasing the `parallelism` value) identical Pods and will retry until a set number of them successfully terminate (`completions`) or a maximum number (`backoffLimit`) fail.
 The key difference between Jobs and other managed Pod deployments (DaemonSets and Deployments) is that Jobs are expected to complete, while the Kubernetes Scheduler will continue to redeploy Pods owned by DaemonSets or Deployments.
 Previously, Akri has had a hands-on approach to deploying Pods.
 Using Jobs will offload scheduling decisions from the Akri Controller to the Kubernetes Scheduler for terminating Pods.
 Non-terminating Pods will Continue to be scheduled by the Controller.

 To support both terminating and non-terminating Pods, changes will be made to the following parts of Akri:
-- The Configuration: The `brokerPod` section of the Configuration will be changed to a `brokerType` enum with a Pod or Job option a `brokerGeneration` field will be added to the Configuration to enable communicating when Jobs or Pods need to be redeployed.
+- The Configuration: The `brokerPod` section of the Configuration will be changed to a `brokerType` enum with a Pod or Job option.
 - The Controller: Logic to deploy a Pod or Job depending on the `brokerType` of the Configuration.
-- The Agent: Logic to not bring down a Configuration if the `brokerGeneration` changed.
+- The Agent: Logic to not bring down a Configuration if the `brokerType` changed.

 ## Add on to Support More Robust Scenarios with Terminating Pods
 One of the main use cases for deploying Pods that terminate (or Jobs) to use IoT devices is device management.
 In these